noaa-afsc/observer-report/README.md

 for trawl catcher vessels fishing under the trawl EM exempted fishing permit and only a few trips were released from coverage under the fixed gear
 EM portion of the partial coverage category for circumstances when an EM service technician was unable to travel.

+The Team noted on Jan 4 2021 that the evaluations post June 28 would still be sample vs entire population and not just the sampling frame because that is what the data is used for.
+The same observer effects would be applied for that period as well.